 3 miles NE.
 A small village with many thatched cottages.
 The Norman and Early English Church is of interest.

 Farley Mount Country Park.
-TOP of PAGE
+TOP

 5 miles SW.
 A village of quaint charm, with a high tech presence in the form of IBM laboratories in Hursley Park.
 In the Park are the remains of Merdon Castle, one time palace of the Bishops of Winchester, built in the 12th Century by Bishop Henry de Blois.
 The Church has a monument to Oliver Cromwell´s son, who is buried there.